Periodontics dentist Pasadena

 Airflow Polishing

-Airflow polishing is an innovative method of removing plaque, tartar, and bacteria both above and below the gum line, that uses a stream of highly compressed air, water, and fine particles instead of traditional hand instruments.
+Airflow polishing is an innovative method of removing plaque, tartar, and bacteria both above and below the gum line, It uses a stream of highly compressed air, water, and fine particles instead of traditional hand instruments.
 This allows for more effective and more comfortable periodontal therapy.

 Periodontal Care

-The Benefits Of Periodontal Care
+The Benefits Of Periodontal Care In Pasadena

 Restore Your Health